SlenderStone/MessageHandler.Documentation/architecture.md

 ![MesssageHandler](/documentation/images/architecture-dogfooding.png)

 Yes, you have read that right, we are dogfooding our own runtime to the extreme.
 Everything you can use inside our system has been built using our runtime.
 Every action you take will become a **message**, routed to a **channel** via an **endpoint** and then processed by a set of **handlers** to result into the desired action, everything in real time.

+## Want to learn more?

+I hope I've been able to explain both our functional and technical architecture at a very high level.
+We are working hard to get more detailed information out about the individual aspects described in this article.
+In the mean time, if you want to learn more about certain aspects, do not hesitate to reach out to us through the discussion panel below.
+Or just stay in touch through twitter, our newsletter or other medium so that you can stay informed of updates.